pc-magas/mkdotenv/docs/Packaging Debian.md

 sudo apt-get install golang-1.23-go golang-go debhelper make
 ```

-## Commands:

-It is assumed that you cloned the repository.
+## Generate a key and export key_id

+Either uploading to ppa or building a binary deb you need to export the signature at the command.

 ```
 export DEB_SIGN_KEYID=^key_id^
-make deb
 ```

-Where the `^key_id^` is rthe signature of your key id.
-In order to found the key_id run:
+Where the `^key_id^` is the signature of your key.

+In order to find the `^key_id^` run:

 ```
 gpg --list-keys